epiphyt/embed-privacy/readme.txt

 The embedding process itself will be privacy-friendly with Embed Privacy.
 That means, that no third-party embed provider can track users without their explicit consent by clicking on the overlay to allow the embed to be loaded.
 However, to make sure everything is fine you need to expand your privacy policy for each embed provider you’re using or you want to use because you need to specify, where data will be sent to and what happens to them.

+= Does Embed Privacy use cookies? =

+If you use the opt-out functionality with the shortcode or the functionality to allow the user to always display content of certain embed providers, Embed Privacy creates a single cookie called `embed-privacy` with an expiration of 1 year to store the user’s choice.

 = Does Embed Privacy support the Gutenberg editor? =

 Sure thing!
 We enjoy playing with the new WordPress editor and developed Embed Privacy with Gutenberg in mind, the plugin will work no matter the editor you use.